Grammatical mood: Conditional

-Because English is used as a lingua franca, a common error among second-language speakers is to use "would" in both clauses.
+Due to English's status as a lingua franca, a common error among second-language speakers is to use "would" in both clauses.
 For example, *"I would buy if I would earn...".

 Optative

 The optative mood expresses hopes, wishes or commands and has other uses that may overlap with the subjunctive mood.
-Few languages have an optative as a distinct mood; some that do are Albanian, Ancient Greek, Kazakh, Japanese, Finnish, Nepali, and Sanskrit.
+Few languages have an optative as a distinct mood; some that do are Albanian, Ancient Greek, Hungarian, Kazakh, Japanese, Finnish, Nepali, and Sanskrit.

 Imperative

 The imperative mood expresses direct commands, prohibitions, and requests.
 In many circumstances, using the imperative mood may sound blunt or even rude, so it is often used with care.
 Example: "Pat, do your homework now".
 An imperative is used for telling someone to do something without argument.
 Many languages, including English, use the bare verb stem to form the imperative (such as "go", "run", "do").
 Other languages, such as Seri, Hindi, and Latin, however, use special imperative forms.